swellstores/swell-js-docs/content/en/payment.md

 ## Direct credit card tokenization

-If a <a href="#payment-elements">payment element</a> isn't available for your credit card processor, you can tokenize credit card information directly.
+If a <a href="/docs/js/payment#payment-elements">payment element</a> isn't available for your credit card processor, you can tokenize credit card information directly.

 ### Create a card token